The Hitch

 All eight must pass before human review.
 The Cowardice Filter is the one Hitchens would have liked.

 I review every section.
 Edit, approve, or send back.
 Nothing publishes without my sign-off.
-The final piece includes:
+The opening chapter includes:

-- The Bet — A specific prediction with a check date, logged to The Scorecard
+- The Predictions — Specific, falsifiable, with check dates, logged to The Scorecard

 The Scorecard